Patuxai: Architecture

 The monument has five towers that represent the five principles of coexistence among nations of the world.
 They are also representative of the five Buddhist principles of “thoughtful amiability, flexibility, honesty, honor and prosperity”.

-The monument, as built, has gateways on four sides oriented towards the four cardinal directions.
+The monument has gateways on four sides oriented towards the four cardinal directions.
 The east–west gateways open to the Lane Xang Avenue, which is used during ceremonial national parades.
 In front of each gate, there is a pond.
 The four ponds represent the open section of a lotus flower (representing reverence of Laotians to the brave warriors of the nation).
 The four corners of the gateways are adorned by statues of a Naga King (mythical symbol of Laos), with a depiction signifying spraying of a jet of water (suggesting nature, fertility, welfare and happiness) into the ponds on the ground.
 Two concrete staircases wind up from inside the main structure, passing through each floor, right up to the top of the monument.
 Viewing galleries are provided on the upper floors.
 The first floor has mainly the offices of the management of the monument; the kiosks dealing with tourist paraphernalia (artefacts, souvenirs and refreshments) are also housed on this floor.
 The second floor is an important area where a museum is housed, displaying statues and pictures of the iconic heroes and heroines of the country.
 The roof design is also inspired by Taj Mahal of India.

 The next level is an open space where four towers are built at the four corners.
 These towers have been decorated with frescoes of foliage.
 The towers are also fitted with electric lights, which are switched on during the national day and other important festivals.
 The small towers, with temple like ornamentation, are designed in the Laotian style and are provided with spires.
 Each tower has a stairway.
 Apart from the four corner towers, there is another central larger tower above this floor, which also has a staircase which leads to the top floor that has the viewing platform from where a panoramic view of Vientiane could be seen.
 A telescope is also fitted at that level to get a view of the city.
 Plans have been drawn to fit lifts from two diagonal corners of the monument, which are expected to be ready in 2010 when the 450th anniversary of Vientiane as the capital of Laos will be celebrated.
 On this occasion, the entire monument is proposed to be decorated with flowers and illuminated.
 The monumental building is not fully finished to this day, although the Laotian government have repeatedly authorized new funds.

 The musical fountain system fitted in the newly developed elegant garden was donated by the Chinese.
 It is a popular feature for visitors and local people who visit the monuments in the afternoons.